sh1boot/sh1boot.github.io/drafts/evenly-distributed-colours.md

 arranged so that your colourblindness runs along one axis, then you're going to be stuck examining only the other axis, and you don't want that to be restricted to four clusters of very similar values.

+So let's revisit the last axis.
+Luma.

+By extending the pattern to three axes we sidestep the 0.75 problem, and we get more freedom to vary the colours to try to avoid collisions.

+We just have to be careful to stay clustered well towards the appropriate end of the luminance scale to provide good contrast from the background colour (or from the line/text colour when used as a background).

+Also it helps to increase the saturation when the luminance is low, and to decrease the saturation when the luminance is high.
+It seems that dark colours struggle to stand out with modest saturation, and light colours are overpowering with too much saturation.

 [opponent process]: <https://en.wikipedia.org/wiki/Opponent_process>